Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 The SAT is still considered the standard for college entrance exams, even as other tests like the ACT take on more importance.
 In order to ace the SAT, many students turn to the Preliminary Scholastic Aptitude Test (PSAT), otherwise known as the National Merit Scholarship Qualifying Test (NMSQT).
 Not only does this test help prepare you to take the full SAT, but it can also serve to qualify a student for the National Merit Scholarship Program.
 That’s why prep courses and study guides for the PSAT can be every bit as important as those for the SAT.

 The Princeton Review program offers personalized, one-on-one preparation with an expert tutor.
-As opposed to just diving in to watch videos or take practice tests, you and your tutor will develop a plan with achievable goals, and then work together to achieve and exceed them.
+As opposed to just diving in to watch videos or take practice tests, you and your tutor will develop a plan with achievable goals, and then work together to achieve them.

 You’ll be guided every step of the way by your tutor who is expressly paired to your needs.
 The program does, of course, offer access to full-length practice tests as well as a library of over 2,000 practice questions.
 You will also get copies of Princeton Review’s PSAT prep books.
 The program uses a system of open communication, so you always have access to the help you need.